Timothy C. Hain, MD •Page last modified: August 2, 2020

 Rebound nystagmus in patient with myotonic dystrophy -- type II.

 Rarely rebound rarely occurs in situations where there is no obvious cerebellar disease.
-We recently have found patients with myotonic dystrophy who have rebound, possibly due to ocular myotonia.
+We have found patients with myotonic dystrophy who have rebound, possibly due to ocular myotonia.
 An example of this is shown above.
-(Driss et al, In press).
+(Ajroud-Driss et al, 2008).
 Persons with myotonia are slow to relax previously contracted muscles.
-If this occured in the eye muscles, as others have suggested (Versino et al, 2002) it might cause rebound nystagmus.
+If this occurred in the eye muscles, as others have suggested (Versino et al, 2002) it might cause rebound nystagmus.

 Rebound using the video goggles is usually a sensitive and specific sign of cerebellar disturbance.
 Clinical situations in which rebound is commonly encountered include MS involving the pons, typically a lesion of the middle cerebellar peduncle, and ischemic pontine hypertensive lesions.
 Rebound nystagmus is also a feature of EA2 (Episodic ataxia, type 2).
 Rebound also can occur in congenital nystagmus, but it is not at all a universal feature of CN.